puppetlabs/puppetlabs-peadm/README.md

 * PEADM is compatible with Puppet Enterprise 2019.8.1 or newer versions.
 * To use PEADM, you must first [install Bolt](https://www.puppet.com/docs/bolt/latest/bolt_installing) version 3.17.0 or newer.
 * PEADM supports PE installations on the following operating systems: EL 7, EL 8, Ubuntu 18.04, or Ubuntu 20.04.
 * To successfully convert your current PE installation to a PEADM-managed installation, the PE setting for editing classifier configuration data must be enabled.
-This setting is enabled by default on new PE installations, but it can be disabled if you remove the relevant configuration from your global hiera.yaml file.
+This setting is enabled by default on new PE installations, but it can be disabled if the relevant configuration was removed from your global hiera.yaml file.
 See the [PE docs](https://www.puppet.com/docs/pe/latest/config_console.html#enable_console_configuration_data) for more information.

 ## Usage